-Distinguished Speaker Series: China Connections – A Conversation with nicholas burns
+Distinguished Speaker Series: China Connections – A Conversation with Nicholas Burns

-On March 6, 2026, 11 AM – 12 PM ET, join USCET for a conversation with Nicholas Burns, U.S. Ambassador to China from 2022 to 2025.
+On Friday, March 6, 2026, from 11 AM to 12 PM ET, join USCET and the George Washington University’s Elliott School of International Affairs for a conversation with Nicholas Burns, U.S. Ambassador to China from 2021 to 2025, featuring opening remarks by Ambassador Thomas R. Pickering, former Under Secretary of State for Political Affairs.

-Join us in-person at the George Washington University’s Elliott School of International Affairs!
+Join us in-person at the George Washington University’s Elliott School of International Affairs.

 Speaker Biographies